kitemcp/public-mcp-servers/README.md

 1. Create a new YAML file in the `apps/` directory
 2. Define the application metadata, runtime, scaling, and transport configuration
 3. Create a pull request
-4. Wait for the automated action to render the deployment artifacts
-5. Review the changes and merge when ready
+4. Make an argument for the server being available for everyone.

 ## Example Application Specification